Guidelines for the planning and organization of EATSA annual conferences

-Additionally, EATSA conferences include:
+EATSA conferences should include:

 All tourism scholars or practitioners with an interest in European, Asian Tourism or Global Tourism may participate in EATSA conferences.
 For participants who are not yet members of EATSA, the annual membership fee will be added to the conference fee.

 Each year’s conference organizer sets the conference fee after consultation with the EATSA Board.
 The fee should be modest and should only be used to reimburse the organizer’s expenses (such as for receptions and meals, venues, conference support staff, production of conference proceedings, and the company visit) as far as they are not covered by other sources.
 The additional fee for non-members (see previous point) needs to be transferred to EATSA after the conference within two months after the conference.
 Fees for students should be half of those for other participants and may exclude extra conference events such the local tour and conference dinner.
 When the conference is held in an emerging or developing country, the organizer may set reduced fees for local participants in consultation with the EATSA Board.

 Conference organizers are strongly encouraged to investigate alternative sources of finance, such as support from their home institutions or external sponsors.

 Papers should generally follow the APA guidelines.
 The length of papers should not exceed 5000 words.
 This is also compatible with EATSJ publication guidelines.

 All accepted papers will be included in full length in the EATSA conference proceedings (with ISBN), which are distributed to all conference participants.
 The author(s) may also indicate upon registration, if she/he/they wish to only have their abstracts published in the conference proceedings.